 a rattlesnake skin my windbreak.

-Jeramy Dodds won the 2009 Trillium Book Award for Poetry, and made the 2009 Griffin Prize short list for his debut collection, Crabwise to the Hounds.
+Jeramy Dodds won the 2009 Trillium Book Award for Poetry with his debut collection, Crabwise to the Hounds.